By me princes rule, and nobles, even all the judges of the earth.

 Here is a lesson in political science.
 Princes, nobles, and judges all need wisdom to discharge their offices well.
 A very similar proverb precedes this one, which shows by repetition God’s emphasis on the importance of wisdom for rulers (Pr 8:15).
 The practical lessons are these: rulers with wisdom will be good rulers, and those without it will not; and if wisdom serves the throne so well, then wisdom is something worth pursuing.

-The proverb is theoretical and practical, not historical or literal.
+The proverb is instructive and practical, not historical or literal.
 Not all princes, nobles, and judges are wise.
-In fact, most are not.
-Many executive, legislative, and judicial decisions are foolish, contrary to even basic common sense.
-The theoretical lesson is that great rulers use wisdom in order to do their jobs well.
+In fact, many are not.
+Some executive, legislative, and judicial decisions are foolish, contrary to even basic common sense.
+The instructive lesson is that great rulers use wisdom in order to do their jobs well.
 The practical lessons were stated earlier: you should esteem wisdom and pursue it, because it is precious, and you need it.

 All civil offices require wisdom, a qualification not even understood today.
 Jethro told Moses, “Moreover thou shalt provide out of all the people able men, such as fear God, men of truth, hating covetousness; and place such over them” (Ex 18:21).
 Jehoshaphat charged the Levites and chief rulers at their inauguration, saying, “Thus shall ye do in the fear of the LORD, faithfully, and with a perfect heart” (II Chron 19:9).